 This is also known as the inhalation way.
 You use a vaporizer with a cartridge to heat the CBD oil.
 The vapor that’s produced should be inhaled.
 It goes directly into the bloodstream via the linings of the lung.

-Note: you need to be careful when using CBD vape oil.
+Note: You need to be careful when using CBD vape oil.
 Ensure that the product is safe and pure.
-This is because some of these products contain carcinogenic compounds used for thinning the CBD oil.
+This is because some of these products contain carcinogenic compounds used for thinning CBD oil.

 CBD topicals are applied to the skin directly.
-With the topical way, the CBD compound doesn’t reach the bloodstream.
+Topically, the CBD compound doesn’t reach the bloodstream.
 However, the compound still interacts with the endocannabinoid system that’s found throughout the body.
-Topical products include CBD balms, lotions, and creams
+Topical products include CBD balms, lotions, and creams.